luiz-moreira-avalara/swagger-poc/README.md

 ## How to run the sample?

-In order to run these samples, you first need to [install .NET Core](http://dotnet.github.io/getting-started/).
-After that, you can clone this repo, go into each of the src folder:
+In order to run thiz sample, you first need to [install .NET Core](http://dotnet.github.io/getting-started/).
+After that, you can clone this repo, go into the src folder:

 * Run from source using the following commands:
 	* `dotnet restore`